 With his memory fixed, Kryten can recall what happened: He and Rimmer had found a moon on a scouting expedition, and Rimmer had claimed it for the Space Corps.
 As they were celebrating via singing the Space Core anthem, the planet sprang to life, attacked them, and abducted Rimmer.
 Y'see, the moon is in fact a "Psi-Moon", which reshapes itself based on the minds of those who land there.
 So naturally Rimmer's neurotic toilet bowl of a mind has turned it into utter hell.
-All directed at Arnold, who is vulnerable to all this thanks to the moon rendering him solid.
+All directed at Rimmer, who is vulnerable to all this thanks to the moon rendering him solid.

 As for Old Ironbutt, he's been dragged off by shadowy, hooded sorts to a temple, where he is to sacrificed to the Unspeakable One.
 This sacrifice, by the by, involves Rimmer being rendered shirtless and covered in oil by two beautiful, scantily-clad women.
 The Unspeakable One likes his victims oiled.
 So much better for conducting electricity, after all.